 - Title shown in Lesson Viewer - defines what kind of titles for pages is shown to learners: Lesson title, Page title (set by user or numbered), or no title.
-This setting can be overrided by individual page settings.
+This setting can be overridden by individual page settings.

 - Set passing score - set the score limit that decides whether the lesson has been passed or just attempted.
 This is done automatically, based on the number of pages viewed and success in answering questions.

 Importing and exporting in Lesson Studio

 In Valamis, you can import and export lessons to other environments.
 It's important to note that you can only import lessons to the same portlet you've exported them from - Lesson Studio to Lesson Studio, Lesson Manager to Lesson manager - because the exported data is different.